 “Focusing on the whole person to maximize health and wellness for life.”

 Diabetic Clinic Experience

-In less than a week in March of 2017 I had lab work done, saw the ladies at the diabetic clinic, saw my doctor and went to the dentist for six-month check up and cleaning.
+In less than a week in March of 2017, I had lab work done, saw the ladies at the diabetic clinic, saw my doctor and went to the dentist for a six-month check-up and cleaning.

 They didn’t tell me to eat these products because I already listed all the home-made foods I eat.